 Skip to main content

-The OSSM is composed of two major groups: the actuator and the frame.
+The OSSM has two main groups: the actuator and the mount.

 Actuator

-Most of your build time today will be focused on assembling the actuator.
+Most of your build time will be spent assembling the actuator and setting belt tension.

 Frame